adamnayak/clustered_floods/README.md

 # Compound Floods
 This public repository contains all code for the project entitled: "A Nonstationary Stochastic Simulator for Clustered Regional Hydroclimatic Extremes to Characterize Compound Flood Risk."

 Below I outline the files included in the repository and their contents.

-Note that this repository and associated code is currently under maintenance and being refined for easy user access and implementation.
+NOTE: This repository and associated code is currently under maintenance and in process of being refined to enhance user access and implementation.
+Please contact directly about current code files.
+Once research is formally published, all code should be up to date and this message will be removed.

 # Repository Contents